 Next I opened the file in Inkscape, a SVG vector graphics editor to remove the polygons in the background, cleanup some awkward polys and make a few minor adjustments.
 Inkscape adds a bunch of metadata and additional properties to the raw SVG that can be cleaned up.

-a 40% reduction in file size, primarily by transforming point-based <polygon>
+reduction in file size, primarily by transforming point-based <polygon>

 elements to the more concise to <path>